Woolbeding with Redford Parish Council

 Links to further information are in bold and are underlined

 Next Council Meeting Dates

-To contact the clerk email@example.com or 01730 814384.
+To contact the clerk:

-To the north is the sandstone ridge, with its rare protected heathland, and at the western end of the parish is Redford with its village green and garage.
-There is a large area of common land and protected farmlands, with the vast majority of the land being in the hands of the National Trust.
+To the north is the sandstone ridge, with its rare protected heathland, and at this end of the parish is Redford with its Village Hall and green, and the small, simple, 18th century church of St. Lukes, Linch.
+There is a large area of common land and protected farmlands in the parish, with the vast majority of the land being in the hands of the National Trust.

-The parish lies entirely within the South Downs National Park and Woolbeding Common, including Stedham Marsh, is a Site of Special Scientific Interest (SSSI) which boasts an extraordinary combination of rare habitats, so it seems essential that with the pressure of change in the 21st century that this parish should be treated with due respect.
+The parish lies entirely within the South Downs National Park (SNDP).
+Woolbeding Common, including Stedham Marsh, is a Site of Special Scientific Interest (SSSI) which boasts an extraordinary combination of rare habitats, so it seems essential that with the pressure of change in the 21st century that this parish should be treated with due respect.

 The housing stock has not increased in the past decade, but existing dwellings have been enlarged and there is a shortage of so-called starter homes.
 Large scale residential development in neighbouring parishes will doubtless affect the rural character of the parish.